Mainak21/Heart-Attack-Predictor-Web-App/README.md

 ![ANNacc](https://github.com/Mainak21/Heart-Attack-Predictor-Web-App/blob/master/AllModelsOutput/AccuracyBarPlot.png)

 ### LIBSVM
-Trained and tested the SVM model with standard [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) library and found accuracy of 86.67 %.
+Trained and tested the SVM model with standard [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) library also and found accuracy of 86.67 %.

 ### VS Code
 - `classfier.py` : SVM classifier with best hyperparameters is chosen as main model, as it has better accuracy than other models.
 Loaded the model with train & test data and found 90% accuarcy.